Eleoper/Ecommerce-Page/README.md

 Bishwash added html pages for Footer Pages: About Us, Contact Us, and Policy.
 Bishwash added connection to Footer Pages in all pages.
 Bishwash added connection to Home page at Logo.

-4/13/2024 Notes -
-Eleo connected all href links to specified html files and checked all connections Eleo created User Page with Login Session
-Eleo added a form in Login Session for Username, Password, Remember me, Forgot Password, and Register Eleo changed Temporary Logo with ThreadHub logo